Treatment Offered At

 Knee Replacement Surgery Follow Up Care

 After surgery, you will have a follow-up appointment with your surgeon to make sure your knee is healing properly.
 If recovery is progressing well, most people resume their normal activities by this time — even if in a limited fashion.

 See more information about follow up care in the Patient Guidebooks for Knee Replacement Surgery below.

-Pre-Education Patient Guidebooks for Total Knee Replacement Surgery
+Pre-Ed Patient Guidebooks for Total Knee Replacement Surgery

 Preparation, education, continuity of care, and a pre-planned discharge are essential for optimum results in total knee replacement surgery.
 The Guidebook is a communication tool for patients, physicians, physical and occupational therapists, and nurses.
 It is designed to educate you so that you know: